This post may contain affiliate links.

 This recipe was originally published in October 2019 and updated March 2023.

-A simple salad that can easily be tweaked into a meal with some added protein or made even more colorful with the addition of other veggies.
+A simple salad that can easily be tweaked into a delicious dinner recipe with some added protein or made even more colorful with the addition of other veggies.
 Enjoy!

 - All the crunch!
 It's the crunch that does it for everyone in this ramen salad.
 Cabbage, nuts, and ramen bring life to the salad and then the flavors of the cilantro, peanut dressing and all of it tossed together is just so spot on!

 - Simple to prep.
-A little bit of chopping and whipping up some dressing and then tossing it together--that about sums it up.
+A little bit of chopping and whipping up some dressing and then tossing this simple salad recipe together–that about sums it up.
 You can buy pre-chopped cabbage as well for even easier prep!

 - Easy to vary.
 This cabbage salad is a perfect base.
-You can eat it as is, but you can also add a protein like grilled chicken to the mix.
+You can eat it as is, but you can also add a protein like grilled chicken or even cube up some of this Pan Seared White Wine Chicken to the mix which is our favorite.
 The recipe is easily made vegan by using maple instead of honey in the dressing.
 Toss in other veggies.

 - A great salad showstopper for the party.
 Every time I bring this Ramen cabbage salad to a gathering, the bowl is essentially licked clean.
-It adds to any spread when it comes to summer BBQs!
+It adds to any spread when it comes to summer recipes for the BBQs!

-- cole slaw mix: using a ready to go cole slaw mix to make for the easiest salad prep.
-You could opt to shred carrots and chop a head of cabbage as well if you are up for the extra work, but I like the convenience of the ready to go mix.
+- coleslaw mix: using a ready to go cole slaw mix to make for the easiest salad prep because prepping shredded cabbage and carrots can take time!
+You could opt to shred carrots and chop a head of fresh cabbage as well if you are up for the extra work, but I like the convenience of the ready to go mix.

 - red cabbage: this is probably the most work of the recipe.
 Chop up the red cabbage, or sometimes you can find ready to go chopped red cabbage in the produce section of the grocery.